argonne-lcf/AIaccelerators-SC22-tutorial/README.md

 | 3.50 - 5.00 | Hands on Session with Cerebras and Sambanova          |

 ## Presentation Slides
-The presentation slides are available [here](https://anl.box.com/s/0wltiw52s9yuf0d3gzhjlhgyi841yua1).
+The presentation slides and demos are available [here](https://anl.box.com/s/0wltiw52s9yuf0d3gzhjlhgyi841yua1).

 ## BERT-Large on AI Accelerators